fadillzzz/korepi-tools/README.md

 Some Korepi related stuff that I wrote while learning how to hack

+## Prerequisites

+You'll want to have at least Node 18 or newer.
+Don't forget to install the dependencies with `npm i`.

 ## How to Use

 1. Launch Korepi once without any license, and it should give you a hardware ID.